datamindedacademy/better-infrastructure-management-with-terraform/README.md

 Default output format [None]: json
 ```

-## Configure your student information

-Some of the exercise require you to provide your name and id (which we will assign to you) to make sure that Terraform
-creates unique resources.
-You can enter your name and id in the `student_info.sh` file in the root of the repository.
-Then run `chmod +x student_info.sh && source ./student_info.sh` and Terraform will automatically use this info as input.

 ## Ready...
 Set...
 Go!

 You should now be able to start with the exercises. `cd` your way into the first exercise folder (`00_provider_config`), read the instructions in the `README.md` and try to write some Terraform code to solve the problem.
 Don't worrry, the majority of the code you can find or adapt from the [Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)!
 Good luck, and remember: `terrafrom init`, `terraform plan`, and `terrafrom apply` all the things!